 Kratom is an herbal extract that comes from the leaves of an evergreen tree (Mitragyna speciosa) grown in Southeast Asia

-Kratom is commonly used as a painkiller and people also use it to wane off opioids or alcohol.
+Kratom is a dietary supplement that is commonly used as a painkiller (to treat chronic pain) and people also use it to wane off opioids (it helps with opioid addiction and withdrawal symptoms) or alcohol.

-In more recent years, people have been using it to chill out, feel better, help manage stress and even help with productivity.
+In more recent years, the recreational use of kratom is to chill out, feel better, help manage stress and even help with productivity.

 - Dopamine D2 agonist

 - Alpha 2 adrenergic receptor agonist, which lowers excess noradrenaline, which is high in stressed individuals

 - Blunts the release of cortisol in a stressful event, similar to other adaptogens